-- 2.36 The Government have standardised the methodology for calculating local housing need as advised within the Planning Practice Guidance (housing and economic development needs assessment). - 2.37 The emerging Joint Local Plan (JLP) between both Babergh and Mid Suffolk Districts is using a baseline of April 2018, with the Plan end date of March 2036 (18 years) to set the Local Authority housing need target within the Ipswich Housing Market Area.
-Using the standard methodology, the local housing need for Babergh and the Ipswich Housing Market Area is as follows:
+- 2.38 The Government have standardised the methodology for calculating local housing need as advised within the Planning Practice Guidance (housing and economic development needs assessment). - 2.39 The emerging Joint Local Plan (JLP) between both Babergh and Mid Suffolk Districts is using a baseline of April 2018, with the Plan end date of March 2036 (18 years) to set the Local Authority housing need target within the

+Ipswich Housing Market Area.
+Using the standard methodology, the local housing need for Mid Suffolk and the Ipswich Housing Market Area is as follows:

 Local Authority Area Standard Method Total (2018 - 2036) Annual Local Housing Need Target

-Babergh District 7,560 420
+Mid Suffolk District 10,008 556

 Ipswich Housing Market Area 35,334 1963

-- 2.38 The Government's standard methodology approach to local housing need is significantly higher (approximately 40%) than current levels of housing delivery, which creates challenges for the emerging JLP.
-The Councils proactive approach and strategy to growth is as follows: - reviewing stalled planning permissions through a focused project; - carrying out its own development through Mid Suffolk Growth property firm; - ensuring that the emerging JLP aims to identify and create flexibility for more housing development across the district in the right locations; and - identifying a buffer of approximately 20% in the supply of land for new housing up to 2036. - 2.39 The spatial distribution of growth (through the Joint Local Plan) seeks to reduce the need to travel through good access to services and facilities.
-Babergh District will maintain its Ipswich fringe areas as historic strategic designations for growth, which recognises the cross-boundary influence of the Suffolk county town of Ipswich as a regional service centre.
+- 2.40 The Government's standard methodology approach to local housing need is significantly higher (approximately 40%) than current levels of housing delivery, which creates challenges for the emerging JLP.
+The Councils proactive approach and strategy to growth is as follows: - reviewing stalled planning permissions through a focused project; - carrying out its own development through Mid Suffolk Growth property firm; - ensuring that the emerging JLP aims to identify and create flexibility for more housing development across the district in the right locations; and - identifying a buffer of approximately 20% in the supply of land for new housing up to 2036. - 2.41 The spatial distribution of growth (through the Joint Local Plan) seeks to reduce the need to travel through good access to services and facilities.
+Mid Suffolk District will maintain its Ipswich fringe areas as historic strategic designations for growth, which recognises the cross-boundary influence of the Suffolk county town of Ipswich as a regional service centre.
 Also, sustainable urban areas and market towns will be allocated growth due to their significant service and facility provision.
-Core villages and all other settlements have been appropriately scored through a weighted scoring system due to their dispersed nature. - 2.40 The planned spatial distribution that the Council are producing is mindful of the inherent market strengths within the area.
+Core villages and all other settlements have been appropriately scored through a weighted scoring system due to their dispersed nature. - 2.42 The planned spatial distribution that the Council are producing is mindful of the inherent market strengths within the area.
 The Council has sought to ensure that the most suitable and deliverable sites are proposed.
-In many instances this requires the complex alignment with infrastructure improvement programmes and investment to ensure sustainable growth. - 2.41 High house prices (and low average wages/salaries) across Babergh mean that it is difficult for people to purchase or rent a house on the open market.
-Therefore, appropriate size, type and tenure of affordable housing are key factors to success across the whole of the district. - 2.42 The transport corridors of the A12, A14 and mainline railway lines represent a strong effect upon market forces and the demand for housing.
-Compatible growth along these areas can reduce the need to travel or encourage sustainable travel due to access to public transport. - 2.43 A significant number of Neighbourhood Plans (NP) are emerging throughout the Local Plan area, with a range of local issues and objectives being planned for.
-The District Council is drafting minimum housing requirement figures for these areas to assist the NP groups.
+In many instances this requires the complex alignment with infrastructure improvement programmes and investment to ensure sustainable growth. - 2.43 High house prices (and low average wages/salaries) across Mid Suffolk mean that it is difficult for people to purchase or rent a house on the open market.
+Therefore, appropriate size, type and tenure of affordable housing are key factors to success across the whole of the district. - 2.44 The transport corridors of the A12, A14 and mainline railway lines represent a strong effect upon market forces and the demand for housing.
+Compatible growth along these areas can reduce the need to travel or encourage sustainable travel due to access to public transport.

-2.44 The emerging JLP for both Babergh and Mid Suffolk Districts is currently at Regulation 18 stage.
-The emerging JLP has already been through a previous Regulation 18 consultation in August 2017.
-Due to the number of consultation responses received at that time in combination with changes to the National Planning Policy Framework, it is considered appropriate and necessary to undertake a further Regulation 18 consultation stage.
+- 2.45 A significant number of Neighbourhood Plans (NP) are emerging throughout the Local Plan area, with a range of local issues and objectives being planned for.
+The District Council is drafting minimum housing requirement figures for these areas to assist the NP groups. - 2.46 The emerging JLP for both Babergh and Mid Suffolk Districts is currently at Regulation 18 stage.
+The emerging JLP has already been through a previous Regulation 18 consultation back in August 2017.
+Due to the number of consultation responses received at that time in combination with a number of service area changes, and changes to National Planning Policy Framework, it is considered appropriate and necessary to undertake a further Regulation 18 consultation stage.
 This will take place in the summer 2019.